Starvation: Prevention

 Supporting farmers in areas of food insecurity through such measures as free or subsidized fertilizers and seeds increases food harvest and reduces food prices.

 Starvation is commonly used as a method of warfare, however, it has been outlawed and is now a crime.
 Notable incidents in history include the blockade of Germany, blockade of Biafra, and the ongoing blockade of Gaza.

 Treatment

+A starving man being assisted at Trnopolje camp in Bosnia.

 Patients that suffer from starvation can be treated, but this must be done cautiously to avoid refeeding syndrome.
 Rest and warmth must be provided and maintained.
 Food can be given gradually in small quantities.
 The quantity of food can be increased over time.
 Proteins may be administered intravenously to raise the level of serum proteins.
 For worse situations, hospice care and opioid medications can be used.

 Organizations

 Many organizations have been highly effective at reducing starvation in different regions.
 Aid agencies give direct assistance to individuals, while political organizations pressure political leaders to enact more macro-scale policies that will reduce famine and provide aid.